fabioscagliola/my-site-and-blog/fabioscagliola/content/blog/vinyl-cassette-cd-minidisc-mp3-and-company/index.md

 Worthy of honorable mention is the Super Audio CD (SACD), introduced in 1999 also by Philips and Sony, of which, however, I have never owned either a player or a disc, because in those years my attention, like that of most consumers for that matter, had already shifted to MP3 & Co. formats.

-To conclude this third section, the CD player I have chosen for my most modern system is a Technics SL-C700 ([https://www.technics.com/it/prodotti/archivio/grand-class/sl-c700.html](https://www.technics.com/it/prodotti/archivio/grand-class/sl-c700.html)), which combines high quality with refined design.
+To conclude this third section, the CD player I have chosen for my most modern system is a [Technics SL-C700](https://technics.com/uk/support/discontinued-products/premium-class/sl-c700.html), which combines high quality with refined design.

 ## The MiniDisc